 The grilled pork is served over a hearty portion of broken rice, added with freshly pickled cucumbers and daikon radish with plenty of ginger.

 On the side, you'll often be given a bowl of chicken broth topped with scallions and fried onions.

-Fish amok is one of the most well-known Cambodian dishes.
+Fish amok is one of the most well-known Cambodian dishes and famous food in Siem Reap.
 You will find similar dishes in neighboring countries but it is slok ngor (a local herb that imparts a subtly bitter flavor) that separates the Cambodian version from the others’.

 Fish amok is a fish mousse with fresh coconut milk and kroeung, a type of Khmer curry paste made from lemongrass, turmeric root, garlic, shallots, galangal and fingerroot, or Chinese ginger.

 At upscale restaurants fish amok is steamed in a banana leaf, while more local places serve a boiled version that is more like a soupy fish curry than a mousse.

 Less spicy than the curries of neighboring Thailand, Khmer red curry is similarly coconut-milk-based but without the overpowering chili.
 This dish is a very popular food in Siem Reap.
 The dish is served with beef, chicken or fish, eggplant, green beans, potatoes, fresh coconut milk, lemongrass and kroeung.

 This delicious dish is usually served at special occasions in Cambodia such as weddings, family gatherings and religious holidays like Pchum Ben, or Ancestor's Day, where Cambodians make the dish to share with monks in honor of the departed.